Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 Learning Curve

-Rancilio: Moderate.
-Requires a good separate grinder (adds complexity) but otherwise straightforward.
-Most people pull good shots within 2–3 weeks.
+Rancilio Moderate.
+Requires a good separate grinder (adds complexity), but the machine itself is simple.
+Most people pull good shots within 2, 3 weeks.

 Long-Term Value (5 Years)